eticav/elm-pouchdb/README.md

 ```
 # Put, Post, Get and All_docs, Query Operations on databases

-All these oprations are implemented as Tasks.
+All these operations are implemented as Tasks.
 Below is an example for the **Put** Operation.

 ```elm